MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsymbols-writetypeddataphysical.md

 ---
 UID: NF:dbgeng.IDebugSymbols.WriteTypedDataPhysical
 title: IDebugSymbols::WriteTypedDataPhysical (dbgeng.h)
 description: The WriteTypedDataPhysical method writes the value of a variable in the target computer's physical memory.
+This method belongs to the IDebugSymbols interface.
 old-location: debugger\writetypeddataphysical.htm
 tech.root: debugger
 ms.date: 05/03/2018